paulcaron16k/tap-jira/README.md

    `https://mycompany.atlassian.net`.

    The `groups` specifies groups for users stream.
 It is an optional parameter.
 Default value is `["jira-administrators", "jira-software-users", "jira-core-users", "jira-users", "users"]`.
+   `timezone` adjusts dates and timestamps used to incrementally load JIRA data to the timezone specified.
+It defaults to `UTC`.

 4. Run the Tap in Discovery Mode